-- --split_sections
+- --split_sections.

-- attribute((section("name")))
+- attribute((section("name"))).

-- #pragma arm section [section_type_list]
+- #pragma arm section [section_type_list].

-- linker feedback.
+- Linker feedback.

 - --feedback is typically an easier method of enabling unused function removal.

-- --feedback=filename on page 3-92 - --split sections on page 3-192 - attribute ((section("name"))) variable attribute on page 5-77 - #pragma arm section [section type list] on page 5-88.
+- --feedback=filename on page 3-93 - --split sections on page 3-193 - attribute ((section("name"))) variable attribute on page 5-78 - #pragma arm section [section type list] on page 5-89.

-6.23 Automatic function inlining and multifile compilation
+6.24 Automatic function inlining and multifile compilation

-If you are compiling with the --multifile option, which in RVCT 4.0 is enabled by default at -03 level, or --ltcg, it is possible for the compiler to perform automatic inlining for calls to functions that are defined in other translation units. --multifile is disabled by default in ARM Compiler 4.1 and later, regardless of the optimization level.
+If you are compiling with the --multifile option, which in RVCT 4.0 is enabled by default at -03 level, it is possible for the compiler to perform automatic inlining for calls to functions that are defined in other translation units. --multifile is disabled by default in ARM Compiler 4.1 and later, regardless of the optimization level.

 For --multifile, both translation units must be compiled in the same invocation of the compiler.
-For --ltcq, they are required only to be linked together.